Lexicographic preferences: Utility function representation

 A distinctive feature of such lexicographic preferences is that a multivariate real domain of an agent's preferences does not map into a real-valued range.
 That is, there is no real-valued representation of a preference relation by a utility function, whether continuous or not.
 Lexicographic preferences are the classical example of rational preferences that are not representable by a utility function.

 Proof: suppose by contradiction that there exists a utility function U representing lexicographic preferences, e.g. over two goods.
 Then U(x,1)>U(x,0) must hold, so the intervals [U(x,0),U(x,1)] must have a non-zero width.
 Moreover, since U(x,1)<U(z,1) whenever x<z, these intervals must be disjoint for all x.
 This is not possible for an uncountable set of x-values.

 If there are a finite number of goods, and amounts can only be rational numbers, utility functions do exist, simply by taking 1/N to be the size of the infinitesimal, where N is sufficiently large, to approximate nonstandard numbers.

 In terms of real valued utility, one would say that the utility of Y and Z is infinitesimal compared with X, and the utility of Z is infinitesimal compared to Y. Thus, lexicographic preferences can be represented by utility functions returning nonstandard real numbers.

 Equilibrium in economies with lexicographic preferences

-If all agents have the same lexicographic preferences, then general equilibrium cannot exist because agents won't sell to each other (as long as price of the less preferred is more than zero).
+If all agents have the same lexicographic preferences, then general equilibrium cannot exist because agents will not sell to each other (as long as price of the less preferred is more than zero).
 But if the price of the less wanted is zero, then all agents want an infinite amount of the good.
 Equilibrium cannot be attained with standard prices.
 The utilities are infinitesimal, but the prices are not.
 Allowing infinitesimal prices resolves this.